AlexCC93/ROS2course/docs/source/Installation and software setup.rst

 Running a Docker container
 --------------------------

-In order to use GUI applications from within the container that will be created, first, if not perfomed yet, run the Xlaunch application and set the ``Display`` number to zero.
+In order to use GUI applications from within the Docker container that will be created, first, if not perfomed yet, run the ``Xlaunch`` application and set the ``Display`` number to zero.

 .. image:: images/XlaunchSetDisplayToZero.png
    :alt: Setting display number to zero in Xlaunch.